peterStaggs/Alpha-Stacker/README.md

 # Alpha-Stacker
-Exercise using a 'For' loop to iterate letters of the alphabet within an array
+An exercise using a 'For' loop to iterate letters of the alphabet within an array and print them to the console.